East Carolina hosts Lampkin and North Texas

 Greenville, North Carolina; Saturday, 2 p.m.
 EST

-BOTTOM LINE: North Texas plays East Carolina after Tommisha Lampkin scored 29 points in North Texas’ 61-58 win over the Tulsa Golden Hurricane.
+BOTTOM LINE: North Texas visits East Carolina after Tommisha Lampkin scored 29 points in North Texas’ 61-58 win against the Tulsa Golden Hurricane.

-East Carolina’s average of 3.4 made 3-pointers per game is 2.3 fewer made shots on average than the 5.7 per game North Texas gives up.
-North Texas averages 8.5 more points per game (69.5) than East Carolina allows (61.0).

-The Pirates and Eagles meet Saturday for the first time in AAC play this season.
+The Pirates are 10-3 in home games.
+East Carolina is third in the AAC at limiting opponent scoring, giving up 61.0 points while holding opponents to 39.8% shooting.

-TOP PERFORMERS: Devin Hagemann is averaging 5.3 points for the Pirates.
-Amiya Joyner is averaging 13.8 points over the last 10 games.
+TOP PERFORMERS: Amiya Joyner is scoring 14.6 points per game with 8.7 rebounds and 1.7 assists for the Pirates.
+Anzhane Hutton is averaging 11.3 points and 6.9 rebounds over the past 10 games.

 Lampkin is averaging 16.7 points and 9.8 rebounds for the Eagles.
-Desiree Wooten is averaging 11.6 points over the last 10 games.
+Jaaucklyn Moore is averaging 1.5 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Pirates: 5-5, averaging 62.4 points, 32.4 rebounds, 14.1 assists, 8.8 steals and 3.5 blocks per game while shooting 39.3% from the field.
 Their opponents have averaged 62.4 points per game.